-Safeguarding Records are held electronically and/or as hard copies of records.
-Reports relating to Safeguarding and Child Protection concerns are kept in a separate, confidential file, securely stored away from the main pupil file.
-Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead.
+Safeguarding Records are held electronically/hard copies of records or reports relating to Safeguarding and Child Protection concerns are kept in a separate, confidential file, securely stored away from the main pupil file.
+Authorisation to access these records is controlled by the Head teacher and Designated Safeguarding Lead.